Glossary

 Strategic supplement use

 Supplements are most reliable when they solve a clear gap.
-In this framework, they are ranked behind food pattern, hydration, sleep, and training dose.
+They rank behind food pattern, hydration, sleep, and training dose.

 Use caseFirst prioritySupplement role